 Researchers (e.g. Skinner) showed stimulus-response matters.
 Now we know mental processes are also key (e.g. Bandura, 1977).
 Use reinforcement wisely.
 Check learners' feelings and actions.
 Adapt methods to individual needs (e.g. Vygotsky, 1978).
 Avoid strict behaviour plans.

-Shaping is the reinforcement of successive approximations toward a target behaviour (Skinner, 1953).
+Shaping is the reinforcement of successive approximations towards a target behaviour (Skinner, 1953).
 Rather than waiting for the complete, correct behaviour to appear (which may never happen spontaneously), the teacher reinforces each step closer to the goal.
 A teacher shaping "contributing to class discussion" in a shy Year 2 learner might first reinforce making eye contact during carpet time, then reinforce nodding in response to a question, then reinforce whispering an answer to a partner, then reinforce speaking aloud to the class.
 Each approximation is reinforced until it is reliable, then the criterion shifts to the next step.

 Prompts are supplementary stimuli that increase the probability of a correct response.
 Verbal prompts are spoken cues ("Remember, what comes first?").
 Visual prompts are pictures, symbols, or written reminders.
 Gestural prompts are points, nods, or hand signals.
 Physical prompts involve hand-over-hand guidance.
 Prompts are arranged in a hierarchy from most to least intrusive, or vice versa (Wolery et al., 1992).